Temporary resident permit (TRP) for victims of family violence

 Where the application is processed

-Due to the urgent nature of these cases and the vulnerability of the client, local IRCC offices are to prioritize the processing of family violence TRP applications.
+Due to the urgent nature of these cases and the vulnerability of the applicants, family violence TRP applications are prioritized and processed by the Humanitarian and Identity Operations Branch (HIOB’s) Vulnerable Persons Unit (VPU).
 These individuals may

 - be in Canada without status